 - Tumblr – save images that fit your brand aesthetic and improve brand recognition

-- Pinterest – sharing infographics, product photos, and other visual content from your site to grow traffic
+- Pinterest – sharing infographics, product photos and videos, and other visual content from your site to grow traffic

 - Reddit – to position yourself as a thought leader and encourage dialogue among your audience members